123456789_123456789_123456789_123456789_123456789_

 change_table is also reversible, as long as the block only calls reversible operations like the ones listed above.

-If you're going to need to use any other methods, you should use reversible or write the up and down methods instead of using the change method.
+If you need to use any other methods, you should use reversible or write the up and down methods instead of using the change method.

 Using reversible

-Complex migrations may require processing that Active Record doesn't know how to reverse.
-You can use reversible to specify what to do when running a migration and what else to do when reverting it.
-For example:
+If you'd like for a migration to do something that Active Record doesn't know how to reverse, then you can use reversible to specify what to do when running a migration and what else to do when reverting it.

 def change